 DAY FOUR: Wednesday – Cycling from Kirkby Stephen to RICHMOND.
 Distance 33.7 (107.3) miles / Ascent 3566 feet / Descent 3660 feet / Zenith @ 1678 feet

 This is the day we enter (and leave) another magnificent National Park … the Yorkshire Dales.
 A stiff climb (ie. push!!!) onto the remote moors of the Pennines is our start and wake-up call this morning.
-Our efforts are rewarded with breathtaking views of this outstanding area of natural beauty.
+Our efforts are rewarded with the sublime surroundings of this outstanding area of natural beauty.
 The mainstay of our route, along minor roads, follows the valley that is home to the River Swale.
 Swaledale is one of those special areas, that promises to remain in your memory forever!
-Our route contains a sprinkling of pretty little villages too; Muker, Gunnerside and Grinton, they will serve as welcome rest-bites.
+Our route contains a sprinkling of pretty little villages too; Muker, Gunnerside and Grinton, serving as welcome rest-bites.
 As the valley gets deeper and deeper, we suddenly leave it at Downholme.
 We have to share the moor above with the army (beware of the tanks … I’m not joking!!!), to afford us a very fitting overview of our considerable day’s achievement … and just what’s in store ahead(???).

 Richmond, famous for its cobbled market square and castle, has many shops, restaurants, takeaways and most importantly … pubs (is this a bike ride, or bloody pub crawl!!!).